 - Enjoy a round of golf at Redstone Golf Resort.

 - Head to Columbia Street to admire the beautifully restored heritage buildings and the art galleries.

-cup of tea at the Alpine Grind or treat yourself to a romantic dinner
+- Sip a cup of tea at the Alpine Grind or treat yourself to a romantic dinner at Idgie’s Restaurant.

 Electric Vehicle Charging Stations in Rossland: